alienlebarge/alienlebargech-v3/src/articles/2025/04/smart-menu-bar/index.md

 ### The presets

 The two scripts mentioned above activate two presets depending on whether screens are connected or not.
-There is a preset that I called "small screen" which hides all icons and another preset that I called "large screen" which displays everything by default.
+There is a preset that I called "Small screen" which hides all icons and another preset that I called "Big screen" which displays everything by default.